 Named for the rich assortment of fruit trees in southeast Michigan, this trail cuts a 23.5-mile arch across the northern portion of Macomb County.
 Regardless of where you begin, the entire route is relatively flat.
-Running east to west, the trail starts out in the urban landscape then enters the countryside, as it passes through townships and connects the villages of Romeo and Armada.

-To reach the access point in Richmond, take I-94 and exit west onto Fred W. Moore Highway/Division Road.
+To reach the access point in Richmond: Take I-94 and exit west onto Fred W. Moore Highway/Division Road.
 Turn right onto State Route M-19/Main Street.
 Turn left onto Water Street.
 The trailhead is at the intersection of Water and Parker streets.

-To reach the access point in Washington, take State Route M-53 toward Washington.
+To reach the access point in Washington: Take State Route M-53 toward Washington.
 Exit at 26 Mile Road then turn right on Van Dyke Road.
 Turn left onto West Road; the trailhead is 0.4 miles head on the right.

 The access point in Shelby Township is from a parking lot on the west side of Dequindre Road, just south of 24 Mile Road/Parkdale Road.